a lot of

 although interestingly, the difference between the two devices was

-The significance of this for traditional climbing is that use of the
+The significance of this for traditional climbing is that the gear used

 placed bolt.
 Moreover, the strength of a traditional

 also depends on the nature of the rock it is in, the shape of the

 feature the climber is trying to protect, the type of gear that is